French horn

-The French horn (since the 1930s known simply as the horn in professional music circles) is a brass instrument made of tubing wrapped into a coil with a flared bell.
+The horn (the term French horn refers to horns with pistons, not with rotary valves) is a brass instrument made of tubing wrapped into a coil with a flared bell.
 The double horn in F/B♭ (technically a variety of German horn) is the horn most often used by players in professional orchestras and bands, although the descant and triple horn have become increasingly popular.
 A musician who plays a horn is known as a horn player or hornist.

 Pitch is controlled through the combination of the following factors: speed of air through the instrument (controlled by the player's lungs and thoracic diaphragm); diameter and tension of lip aperture (by the player's lip muscles—the embouchure) in the mouthpiece; plus, in a modern horn, the operation of valves by the left hand, which route the air into extra sections of tubing.
 Most horns have lever-operated rotary valves, but some, especially older horns, use piston valves (similar to a trumpet's) and the Vienna horn uses double-piston valves, or pumpenvalves.
 The backward-facing orientation of the bell relates to the perceived desirability to create a subdued sound in concert situations, in contrast to the more piercing quality of the trumpet.
 A horn without valves is known as a natural horn, changing pitch along the natural harmonics of the instrument (similar to a bugle).
 Pitch may also be controlled by the position of the hand in the bell, in effect reducing the bell's diameter.
 The pitch of any note can easily be raised or lowered by adjusting the hand position in the bell.
 The key of a natural horn can be changed by adding different crooks of different lengths.